PhD General Information

-Texas Tech University’s Fine Arts Doctoral Program is a unique interdisciplinary degree administered through the College of Visual and Performing Arts.
-The major in Critical Studies and Artistic Practice recognizes that the arts in the 21st century often involve questions, problems, and topics that are too broad or complex to be addressed adequately by a single discipline.
-Our program seeks to deal with this complexity by drawing on multiple disciplines in an effort to integrate their insights and develop a more comprehensive understanding.
-To that end, TTU’s program is not a doctorate in studio, art education, or art history.
+Texas Tech University’s Fine Arts Doctoral Program is a unique interdisciplinary degree administered through the J.T. & Margaret Talkington College of Visual & Performing Arts.
+The ART specialization with a concentration in Critical Studies and Artistic Practice recognizes that the arts in the 21st century often involve questions, problems, and topics that are too broad or complex to be addressed adequately by a single discipline.
+Our program seeks to deal with this complexity by drawing on multiple disciplines in an effort to integrate their insights and develop more comprehensive understandings within the arts.
+To that end, TTU’s program is not a doctorate in studio, art education, or art history alone.
 Instead, students create an individualized combination of coursework within the arts and beyond as relevant to their dissertation projects.

 The School of Art doctoral faculty is composed of two faculty with interdisciplinary degrees, a communication designer, a digital/transmedia artist, seven art historians, and four art educators, all of whom have crossed disciplinary boundaries in research and creative activities.

 For acceptance into the doctoral program, the applicant must have completed a master’s degree, or its equivalent, with emphasis in some area of the visual arts.
 Every effort is made to select candidates who show strong scholarship and professional competence.
 Art doctoral faculty will evaluate each applicant’s professional goals and any evidence of progress toward these goals; a personal interview is recommended.
 Applicants who have not taken at least 15 hours of art histories, art criticism, art education, art leadership, and/or visual culture courses at the college level, and performed well, may be required to meet the minimum as “leveling” courses, which will not count toward the 60-hour minimum in the doctoral degree plan.